GOP Trump critic Adam Kinzinger won't run - ExBulletin

 Kinzinger has formed a political organization, Country First, to support candidates who oppose Trump and see him as a threat to democracy.
 He said in the video posted Friday that I know I’m not alone, there are a lot of Americans who are desperately looking for a better way.

-Former President of the Illinois Republican Party Pat Brady, a critic of Trump, called Kinzinger’s departure from Congress a huge loss to the party and to Illinois voters.
+Former Illinois Republican Party Chairman Pat Brady, a critic of Trump, called Kinzingers’ departure from Congress a huge loss to the party and Illinois voters.
 He said Kinzinger is the kind of Republican we need more of.

 He also denounced a redistribution process that creates more partisan constituencies across the country, making primary elections the main battleground for a seat in Congress and causing politicians sent to Washington to take more extreme positions and are less incentive to work with the opposing party.